-Not that Linux users are short of desktop lyrics apps.
-We’ve written about several before, including ‘Instant Lyrics’ and ‘Lyricfier’, and many open-source music players sport some sort of song words integration.
+Not that Linux users are short of desktop lyrics apps, mind.
+We’ve written about several before, including ‘Instant Lyrics’ and ‘Lyricfier’, and many open-source music players offer some sort of song words integration.

 But the Musixmatch app is a little different from those.

 If you used to use the Spotify lyrics feature you will already be familiar with Musixmatch’s main USP: synchronized lyrics.

 With a single click you could see lyrics scroll up the screen in sync with the playing song, perfect for both impromptu desk-based karaoke sessions to well-known classic, as well as learning lyrics to new tracks by your favourite artists.

 Another click let you view full lyrics as a static, scrollable page.